objectcraftworks/retiredblog/source/_posts/2013-07-17-asp-dot-net-exception-handling-explained.markdown

         1. Creates an error view in shared folder (/Views/Shared/Error.cshtml)
         2. Adds HandleError filter to Global filters (/AppStart/FilterConfig.cs)

 Let's first see the contents of the Error view.
-You would notice model type.
+You would notice ```@model``` set to HandleErrorInfo.
 The Framework passes HandleErrorInfo to the view.

 ``` html Views/Shared/Error.cshtml